Explore top online data analysis courses

 Data scientist

-Data scientists leverage analytical tools and techniques to derive insight from data sets.
+Data scientists leverage analytical tools and techniques to derive insights from datasets.
 They select and structure relevant data, and they often create and update interpretive models and algorithms.
 Data scientists present their findings using data visualization software.

 Data scientist

-Data scientists leverage analytical tools and techniques to derive insight from data sets.
+Data scientists leverage analytical tools and techniques to derive insights from datasets.
 They select and structure relevant data, and they often create and update interpretive models and algorithms.
 Data scientists present their findings using data visualization software.